 Promote the day

-Send out an email: Send an email reminder to clients and prospects about your Mother’s Day treatments and special packages, retail items and gift cards and certificates.
+Send an email reminder to clients and prospects about your Mother’s Day treatments and special packages, retail items, gift cards, and certificates.
 Include website links to your special promotions and gift certificate purchase page as well as to your online bookings, if you provide that option.

 Get your business ready

 Getting people to your spa for Mother’s Day takes time and focus.
 Making sure your spa or massage business delights your special guests from the minute they walk through your door.
-Take time to critique every aspect of your business from the look of your retail section to the attitude and responsiveness of the staff.
-Plan to have fresh flowers on hand as well as special coffee and tea drinks and pastries to add a welcoming touch to the day.
+Take time to critique every aspect of your business, from the look of your retail section to the staff's attitude and responsiveness.
+Plan to have fresh flowers on hand and specialty coffee and tea drinks and pastries to add a welcoming touch to the day.

-Don’t let Moms go home empty handed.
+Don’t let Moms go home empty-handed.
 Give them something to remember the wonderful experience they had at your spa or massage business.
 Think about a special gift to send home with Mom, such as a sample of one of the products used in her treatment.
-Even a small bottle of champagne, a rose and chocolates makes a lovely reminder of her day of pampering and relaxation.
+Even a small bottle of champagne, a rose, and chocolates make a lovely reminder of her day of pampering and relaxation.